ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Packages/Falcon-Telemetry/falcondata-greenfield/README.md

 # Install

-This package is dependent on the `falcondata/zen` package.
-Please ensure `falcondata/zen` is installed prior to installing this package.
+This is meant to be installed in a **view** of the Falcon telemetry data, *not* the repo.
+This package is also dependent on the `falcondata/zen` package.
+Please ensure `falcondata/zen` is installed in the view prior to installing this package.

 # Description